-Ranked: the best Nintendo consoles of all time
+Every Nintendo console in order of greatness | Stuff

 10) Wii U (2012)

-As we welcome the Switch, we can't help but bid good riddance to the Wii U. It's been a rough few years for the Wii successor, from initial confusion over what it was to the clunky hardware, limited use of its unique features and an often-barren release schedule.
+With the Switch having earned its place under our telly in record time, we can’t help but bid good riddance to the Wii U. It’s been a rough few years for the Wii successor, from initial confusion over what it was to the clunky hardware, limited use of its unique features and an often-barren release schedule.

 We appreciate the Wii U for bringing Mario and other greats into proper HD resolution, and will remember it fondly for the likes of Super Mario 3D World, Bayonetta 2, and Mario Kart 8.
 But, mostly, we’ll recall its massively missed potential – something we hope the Switch doesn’t try to replicate too closely.